Azure/azure-sdk-for-net/sdk/appconfiguration/Azure.Data.AppConfiguration/samples/README.md

  - A [Configuration Store][configuration_store].
  - To set the environment variable ``"APPCONFIGURATION_CONNECTION_STRING"`` to the connection string for your configuration store.

- For more details, see the [README for this library][root_readme].
+ For more details regarding prerequisites, see the [README for this library][root_readme].

 ## Hello World

 In this sample, we introduce ConfigurationClient and ConfigurationSetting, two core classes in this library.
-ConfigurationClient is used to call the Azure App Configuration service -- each method sends a request to the service's REST API.
+ConfigurationClient is used to call the Azure App Configuration service -- each method call sends a request to the service's REST API.
 ConfigurationSetting is the primary entity stored in a Configuration Store and represents a key-value pair you use to configure your application.
 The sample walks through the basics of adding, retrieving, and deleting a configuration setting.

 [Hello World Sample](Sample1_HelloWorld.cs)